jhpyle/docassemble/_docs/livehelp.md

 The operator will join the interview with his or her own user identity, rather than with the identity of the user.
-This means that the view the operator sees is not necessarily see the same as the view the user sees.
+This means that the view the operator sees is not necessarily the same as the view the user sees.
 Interview authors can (and probably should) create a special "back door" into the interview specifically for operators.
 For example, the interview author could write the following into the